Reggio-Digital/universal-web-share/readme.txt

 - **Lightweight and Performance-Friendly**: No additional scripts are required, thanks to the use of the native Web Share API.
 - **Compatibility**: Works seamlessly across all WordPress themes.
-- **Adaptive Design**: Configure the plugin to display the share button based on your visitor's screen resolution, catering to mobile, tablet, and desktop users.
 - **Dynamic Sharing Text**: Utilizes the post's meta description to provide richer sharing context when available.

 #### Why Choose the Web Share API?